lucylow/Martha_Stewart/README.md

 Algorithmic trading
 * Focus on high frequency trading
   1) Market makers, set price
-  2) Statistical arbitrage, guess price
+  2) **Statistical arbitrage, guess price** (three examples below)

-* Ex Pair trading algorithms(from 2)
+* Ex.1 Pair trading algorithms
   * Time series of one stock
   * Convert to binary
   * Look for correlations and diverges (delta)
   * If diverges, makes trade and wins

-* Ex Moving large volume stocks
+* Ex.2 Moving large volume stocks
   * Break up large stock ($200million)
   * Iceberging

-* Ex Predator-prey algorithms
+* Ex.3 Predator-prey algorithms
   * Ping and sharks
   * Reverse engineer stealth algorithms, attack and win
   * Put noise out there to confuse the other algorithms

 * Ultra-fast black swan
-  * When you have species that all look the same in the ecosystem - system crashes
+  * When you have species that all look the same in the ecosystem, the system crashes

 ## Technical